davla/zsh-notify/README.md

 ---

 - On macOS: Terminal.app or [iTerm2][iterm2];
-- On Linux (and possibly other systems): any terminal application should be supported as `xdotool` and `wmctrl` are used to query and modify windows state.
+- On Linux (and possibly other systems): any terminal application on X11 or sway, as long as the necessary tools are installed.
+  + X11: `xdotool` and `wmctrl`.
+  + sway: `jq`.

 Setup and usage
 ---